Wscript.exe virus removal guide

-Wscript.exe is a file that belongs to the Microsoft Windows operating system, it is a part of it.
-Wscript.exe is also known as Windows Script, a service that is designed to provide Windows system with scripting abilities.
-Unfortunately, cyber criminals often use names of legitimate processes, files to disguise malware.
-It is possible that the wscript.exe might be used for this purpose too.
+The wscript.exe file belongs to the Microsoft Windows Operating System.
+Note that wscript.exe is also known as Windows Script, a service that provides the Windows system with scripting abilities.
+Unfortunately, cyber criminals often use the names of legitimate processes and files to disguise malware.
+It is possible that the wscript.exe might also be used for this purpose.

-Typically, the wscript.exe executable can be located in "C:\Windows\System32", a Windows folder that contains operating system's files.
-However, if wscript.exe's name would be used to disguise malware, then this file would be placed in some other folder, or/and it would have a different name.
-For example, wcript.exe.
-Typically, cyber criminals give very similar names so the files would look like legitimate ones/would not be suspicious.
-Besides, when a malicious process is running in Task Manager it usually has some graphic icon next to it, when it actually supposed to have a system icon.
-It is worth mentioning that sometimes virus detection engines detect legitimate files as threats (provide false positive results), it usually happens due to errors/mistakes in databases.
-Luckily, these issues get fixed quickly.
-However, in some cases it goes other way around: malicious files, if named as legitimate system files, bypass virus engines and infect computers.
-These malicious files could be used to infect computers with high-risk malware that might be designed to steal sensitive, personal details (passwords, logins of personal, banking accounts and so on), log keystrokes, spread other viruses etc. Simply said, such programs might cause people data, financial loss, privacy, browsing safety issues and a variety of other problems.
-If a computer is infected with a program of this type, it should be eliminated as soon as possible.
+Typically, the wscript.exe executable can be located in "C:\Windows\System32", a Windows folder that contains operating system files, however, if the wscript.exe filename is used to disguise malware, this file is placed in another folder and/or will have a different name (for example, wcript.exe).
+Typically, cyber criminals give names very similar to legitimate files to avoid suspicion.
+Furthermore, when a malicious process is running in Task Manager, it usually contains a graphic icon beside it, when in fact it should have a system icon.
+Note that virus detection engines sometimes detect legitimate files as threats (provide 'false positive' results).
+This usually happens due to errors/mistakes in databases.
+Fortunately, these issues are generally fixed quickly, however, in some cases, the reverse can happen: malicious files are named as legitimate system files, and thereby bypass virus engines and infect computers.
+These malicious files can be used to infect computers with high-risk malware that might be designed to steal sensitive, personal details (passwords, logins of personal, banking accounts, and so on), log keystrokes, proliferate other viruses, etc. In summary, such programs might cause data/financial loss, privacy, browsing safety issues, and various other problems.
+If a computer is infected with a program of this type, it should be eliminated immediately.